theroyalwedesign/interfacevision.github.com/technology.md

 <p class="pagination-centered"><img class="img-polaroid" src="/assets/img/technology-system-add-external-example.png"><img></p>
 ###### Figure-1.3: An example of adding two numbers external to a system.

-### Simplified Object Interfaces, Decoupling and Code Reuse
+### Simplified Interfaces, Decoupling and Code Reuse

-What is interesting about the examples is that they all have a similar interface: they all look the same to an external observer.
+What is interesting about the examples is that they all have a similar <a href="http://en.wikipedia.org/wiki/Interface_(computing)">interface</a>: they all look the same to an external observer.
 However, internally, these systems are doing completely different things.

-In the first example, when Add calls withLong of the object plugged into the opLeft (or opRight) property, a value is simply returned from a Long type.
+In the first example, when Add calls withLong of the instance plugged into the opLeft (or opRight) property, a value is simply returned from the Long.
 However, in the second example, Add ends up using an object that references a form.
 Two completely different behaviors: but externally they look the exact same.

 Since the interface is the exact same, Add is fully unaware of where the values being added are coming from.
 This means that the system to Add is not “connected” to the system that finds the value on the form for us.

 This is a desired feature of software languages and frameworks.
-A way to decouple systems from each other [7](#id-7).
+A way to [decouple](http://en.wikipedia.org/wiki/Decoupling) systems from each other [7](#id-7).
 An advantage of decoupling is that sub-systems are more reusable when they are decoupled from other sub-systems.

 ### Greatest Disadvantage of Traditional Programming